techpines/express.io/docs/faq.md

 ### Do all of the examples work?

-YES!
-I went through and painstakingly tested all of the examples.
+Yes, I went through and painstakingly tested all of the examples.
 Almost all of them can be copy-pasted directly from the docs.

+I take the examples in this project very seriously.
+If you run into any problems, then please file an issue.

-### Is express.io a drop-in replacement for express?
+### Is this a drop-in replacement for express?

-Yes, just replace express with express.io, and you should have no issues with your current app.
+Yes, just replace express with __express.io__, and you should have no issues with your current app.

-### Is express.io ready for production?
+### Is it ready for production?

 Yes, we have been using it in production without issue.